Law & Order: Cancellation and revival

 On May 14, 2010, NBC officially canceled Law & Order, opting instead to pick up Law & Order: Los Angeles as a series and renew Law & Order: Special Victims Unit for a twelfth season.
 Creator Dick Wolf continued to pressure the series' producer NBCUniversal to make a deal with TNT, which held syndication rights to the show, for a twenty-first season if an acceptable license fee could be negotiated.
 Talks between the two started up after upfronts.
 However, TNT said in a statement it was not interested in picking the show up for a new season.

 After TNT discussions fell through, cable network AMC also considered reviving Law & Order; however, attempts to revive it failed, and according to creator Dick Wolf, the series "moved into the history books".

 In February 2015, NBC considered bringing the series back for a 10-episode limited series.

 On September 28, 2021, NBC announced that a 21st season had been ordered.
 The new season was announced after plans for a new Law & Order spin-off, For the Defense, had fallen through during the summer.
 On November 1, 2021, it was announced that Jeffrey Donovan was cast as a new series regular, while Sam Waterston and Anthony Anderson would later be announced to return.
-On November 12, 2021, it was announced that the 21st season will premiere on February 24, 2022.
+On November 12, 2021, it was announced that the 21st season would premiere on February 24, 2022.

-On November 23, 2021, it was announced that Hugh Dancy would join the cast for the 21st season, and it was confirmed that Anthony Anderson would reprise his role as Detective Kevin Bernard.
+On November 23, 2021, it was announced that Hugh Dancy would join the cast for the 21st season, and it was announced Anderson would reprise his role as Detective Kevin Bernard.

 On December 10, 2021, it was revealed that Camryn Manheim had been cast as Lieutenant Kate Dixon, the successor to Merkerson's character, Lieutenant Anita Van Buren.
 Manheim portrayed minor characters in previous seasons of the series.
 On December 15, 2021, Odelya Halevi was announced to be joining the cast as Assistant District Attorney Samantha Maroun.
 A day later, Waterston was announced to have finalized a one-year deal to return as District Attorney Jack McCoy.
 Law & Order officially aired its first new episode in almost 12 years on February 24, 2022.

 On May 10, 2022, NBC renewed the series for a twenty-second season.
 One week after the twenty-first season ended, On May 26, 2022, it was confirmed that Anderson would not be returning for the twenty-second season.
 On June 7, 2022, it was announced that Waterston would reprise his role as McCoy for the twenty-second season.
 On June 13, 2022, it was reported that Mehcad Brooks was cast for the twenty-second season.

+On April 10, 2023, the series was renewed for its twenty-third season, which premiered on January 18, 2024.
+Two months later, the series was renewed for its twenty-fourth season.
+On May 8, 2025, the series was renewed for its twenty-fifth season.

+On July 18, 2025, it was announced that Mechad Brooks was leaving after three seasons, a "mutual decision" for both the actor and producers.